Updated October 21, 2019.

 6. Architectural Fees: $4,000 to $7,500

-- You also must employ and pay an architect or engineer to prepare a site plan and other construction documents.
+- You also must employ and pay an architect or engineer approved or authorized in writing by GFG Management and/or the franchisor, to prepare a site plan and other construction documents.
 Although the franchisor will provide you with prototypical plans and specifications at no additional cost to you, you must pay an architect or engineer to adapt these plans and specifications to city, state, and local building codes and to the specific site chosen for your Store.

-- These estimates include the estimated costs for necessary trade fixtures, such as display cases, counters and work tables, equipment such as ovens, refrigerators, beverage dispensers, coffee preparation and dispensing equipment, and small wares.
+- These estimates include the estimated costs for necessary trade fixtures purchased from a supplier approved or authorized in writing by GFG Management and/or the franchisor, such as display cases, counters and work tables, equipment such as ovens, refrigerators, beverage dispensers, coffee preparation and dispensing equipment, and small wares.

 9. Prepaid Rent and Security Deposit: $2,500 to $5,000